lpacher/lae/fpga/practicum/1_arty/README.md

 ## Implement a simple RTL design targeting the Arty board
 [**[Contents]**](#contents)

-Map on the board the simple NOT-gate (inverter) already discussed in the first lab.
+Map on the board the simple NOT-gate (inverter) already discussed in the `lab1`.
 To save time, copy from the `.solutions/` directory the `Inverter.v` source file:

 ```